hackshackers/hackshackers-hugo/content/groups/ire.md

 ![HacksHackers IRE logo](https://pbs.twimg.com/profile_images/1552249156/ire_twitter_reasonably_small.gif)

-The Investigative Reporters & Editors chapter of Hacks/Hackers is bringing journalists and technologists together at the University of Missouri in Columbia, Missouri!
+The Investigative Reporters & Editors group of Hacks/Hackers is bringing journalists and technologists together at the University of Missouri in Columbia, Missouri!

 The group gathers on [Slack](https://hackshackersire.slack.com) but you can also find them on [Tumblr](https://hackshackersire.tumblr.com) and [Twitter](https://twitter.com/hackshackersIRE) under the hashtag #hhIRE.